JustinGoheen/lightning-ib/README.md

 ## Overview

-This repo is for basic regression (ordinary least squares, and logistic) problems given a set of training labels created by brute force optimization.
+This repo is for basic logistic regression given a set of training labels created by brute force optimization.
 The training labels are a binary set of position indicators formed from a dual moving average trend following system.

 The heuristic used to determine the "best" dual moving average pair during brute force optimization is the cumulative returns of the pair being tested.

 ## Research Concept

-Once the "best" pair is found, a logistic regression system is trained.
-The cumultive returns are also tested at each training iteration, and although the agent is allowed to train in a traditional gradient descent method, the thetas (bias-intercept and weights) will be selected based on which set provided the highest returns and not the final thetas that converged (or reached the max iterations).
+Once the "best" pair is found via brute force optimization, a logistic regression system is trained.
+The cumulative returns are also collected at each training iteration, and although the agent is allowed to train in a traditional gradient descent method, the thetas (bias-intercept and weights) will be selected based on which set provided the highest returns and not the final thetas reached on convergence or after reaching a max iteration.
 In this sense, the gradient descent method is more of a search method than it is a convergence method.

 ## Using the Machine Learning CLI